beorc/scopie_rails/README.md

 * `:allow_blank` - Blank values are not sent to scopes by default.
 Set to true to overwrite.

+* `:ignore_blank` - Set to true to not apply the scope if blank value is given.

 * `:default` - Default value for the scope.
 Whenever supplied the scope is always called.

 ## Rails